 Introducing: Drive-By Audiences

 At PlaceIQ, we are fascinated with movement patterns.
 Recently, we introduced a new type of audience for marketers: Drive-By Audiences.
 This cutting edge marketing audience is comprised of consumers who commute within a certain distance of a specified location or locations.
-These audiences require lots of high quality movement data, and as a result our clients are finding them staggeringly effective.
-For retailers, QSRs and auto dealers, leveraging Drive-By Audiences is a great way to reach a unique set of potential consumers at scale.
+These audiences require lots of high quality movement data, and as a result, our clients are finding them an effective way to understand consumer convenience.

 Moving Beyond ‘The Moment’